Q: How can I tell if my juvenile bird is a rooster?

 - Sometimes males will have slightly shinier feathers.

-- If they are non-bearded Silkies, the wattles will be larger in males.
+- If they are non-bearded Silkies, the wattles can be be larger in males.
 (Bearded Silkies of both sexes are lacking substantial wattles.)

 - In both types of silkies, the males' comb will be larger.
 (A silkie's comb is called a "walnut" comb for its shape.
 Instead of being red like most chicken combs, it is usually a color described as "mulberry.")